Parenthood May 13, 2026

 Final Thoughts

-The goal of these crafts isn’t to create a museum-quality piece of art.
-It is to create a moment of connection.
-Whether the paint is perfectly within the lines or smeared across the entire page, the message is exactly the same: “I love you, and I made this for you.”
+Whether the paint is neatly placed or smeared across the page, the message remains exactly the same: “I love you, and I made this for you.”

-Take the time to enjoy the process with your kids.
-Put on some music, clear the table, and let them create.
-These are the gifts that end up in the special boxes in the attic, brought out years later to remind us of when their hands were small and their worlds revolved around us.
+Take the time to slow down and enjoy the process together.
+These are the handmade keepsakes that end up in memory boxes, ready to be pulled out years from now to remind us of when their hands were small and their worlds revolved around us.

-Which project are you planning to tackle this year?
+Which craft project are you planning to make this year?
+I would love to hear about it in the comments below.
 Happy crafting!